Adding a touch screen to the Candle controller

 3. Type in the command

 Type in the command exactly as you see in the image above.
-Or just copy and paste this:
+Or just copy and paste this and add sudo bash to the end.

 Click on the "run" button.

 This downloads and runs a script that automates the entire process of installing software and changing settings on your Raspberry Pi.
 It should take a minute or two to install (but it could be longer if your internet connection is slow).
-Afterwards it reboots automatically.
+Just let it run.

 - An on-screen keyboard will automatically pop-up if you select a text input field.